Struggleton/Combosnel/Readme.md

 	- Set which direction the CPU should SDI in and how fast.
 - Enable DI
 	- Set a direction for the CPU to hold.
+- Press Selected Button
+	- Choose a button and press this so you can map the button in an emulator.

 # Notes
 - Because this application is simply making inputs, we're limited on what we can actually do.
 No tech/ledge options/savestates/complicated features are in this application's future.